zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 - selfie from Self-Recording Video Tutorial on [University of Rochester Youtube channel](https://youtu.be/BgUAlw4myrs?si=3uCsxzWdK3-IP8Xv)
 - Video of me, courtesy of my face
 - Picture is of Madhackers meetup in 2019, picture taken by me
+- Submission page is a partial list of my submissions to THAT Conference.
+- Talk ideas page is a screenshot of my [talk ideas repo](https://github.com/zo0o0ot/talk-spot), based off of [mercedesb](https://github.com/mercedesb/talk-spot)